-With the shortage of masks during the coronavirus outbreak, many people are wondering if washing masks is an effective way of cleaning them, to let you re-use them.
+With the shortage of masks during the coronavirus outbreak, many people are wondering if washing masks is an effective way of cleaning and re-using masks.

 There are companies that claim to have washable anti-pollution masks.
-This company in India claims their mask is washable and can capture air pollution, bacteria, and “germs.”
+This company in India claims to have washable masks washable and can capture air pollution, bacteria, and “germs.”

 Yet one thing that seems to be lacking is any actual data on this question–until now.